Newport, Rhode Island - Jim Flynn's BestWeekends

 22 Bowen’s Wine Bar & Grill

 Can a steak house be romantic?
 If it's 22 Bowen's it can be.
 A waterfront setting with great views, soft lighting, small dining alcoves, beamed ceilings, white linens, sparkling crystal, with great food and an amazing wine list, all add up to a superb experience.
-I love the Bubbles & Oysters to start with six…
+Sometimes it's great to just enjoy a classic steakhouse, no…

 View Restaurant Details >